shakilofficial0/Heroku-CyberTOR/Readme.md

 4. Press `Add Buildpacks` and Paste the Link `https://github.com/jontewks/puppeteer-heroku-buildpack.git` as Buildpacks URL.
 Press `Save Changes`

-5. Go to the `Deploy` Option.
+5. Go to the `Deploy` Section from the TOP.
 And Link Your Repository.
 For this, Go to `Deployment method` and Select Github.
 Below You will find a Option To search Your Repository.
 Find it And Press Connect.

 6.Scroll And You will find `Manual deploy`.
 Make Sure You are choosed `master` in `Choose a branch to deploy` section.
 Just Press Deploy.